damomarco/receipt_tracker/docs/roadmap.md

 ### Planned

 -   **Trip Management**:
-    -   **Status**: Planned
+    -   **Status**: **Next Up**
-    -   **Description**: Allow users to group receipts into distinct "trips," each with its own name, date range, and reporting.
+    -   **Description**: Allow users to group receipts into distinct "trips," each with its own name and date range.
+This will be implemented on the current local-first architecture and will define the data model for the future cloud sync feature.
     -   **Reward (High)**: A powerful organizational feature that aligns perfectly with the app's purpose.
 It allows for trip-specific budgeting and is a major value-add for users.
     -   **Risk (Medium)**: Requires data model changes (e.g., adding a `tripId` to receipts) and new UI for managing trips.
-Care must be taken to migrate existing data for current users.

 -   **Advanced Search and Filtering**:
     -   **Status**: Planned